jochumdev/show/README.md

 ---

-## Non-goals

-* Replacing your pager
-* Acting as a file manager
-* Supporting every terminal image protocol

-`show` focuses on being a predictable preview and search helper that plays well with existing CLI tools.

----

 ## Credits

-This is based on [fzf-preview.sh](https://github.com/junegunn/fzf/blob/33d8d51c8a6c6e9321b5295b3a63f548b5f18a1f/bin/fzf-preview.sh) as well as [a blog post](https://junegunn.github.io/fzf/tips/ripgrep-integration/) junegunn the author of fzf.
+This is based on [fzf-preview.sh](https://github.com/junegunn/fzf/blob/33d8d51c8a6c6e9321b5295b3a63f548b5f18a1f/bin/fzf-preview.sh) as well as a [blog post](https://junegunn.github.io/fzf/tips/ripgrep-integration/) by junegunn the author of fzf.

 ## License